Olamideod/Lumana-docs/set-up-cameras-and-devices/set-up-a-static-ip-address.md

 - Choose an IP address outside that range.
 - Do not use an in-pool address unless you also create a DHCP reservation for it.
 Otherwise, DHCP may assign the same address to another device and cause duplicate IP conflicts.

 When you have an address picked out, complete [Scenario 3: Your network lacks a DHCP server](#scenario-3-your-network-lacks-a-dhcp-server).
-Use Scenario 3’s first step only when the camera did not get an address automatically.
+Use Scenario 3’s first step only when the camera does not get an address automatically.

 ### Scenario 3: Your network lacks a DHCP server